Jemy191/GDBridge/README.md

 [![Test](https://github.com/TheJemy191/GDBridge/actions/workflows/Test.yml/badge.svg)](https://github.com/TheJemy191/GDBridge/actions/workflows/Test.yml)
 # GDBridge
+## ⚠In active developement
+Something can change but not that much.

 Simple package to simplify C# -> GDScript interoperability.
 It comes in two part the bridge code and the source generator.